 Description: Chapter 271, Laws of 2007 (Senate Bill 134) enacted the Research and Development Tax Credit.
-The maximum credit allowed for all taxpayers is \$1,000,000 per fiscal year.
+Through FY13, the maximum credit allowed for all taxpayers was \$1,000,000 per fiscal year.
 The credit is based upon 10% of the excess of the qualified R&D expenses for the taxable year over the base amount.
-Wages for which a credit is taken shall not also be eligible under the CROP zone credit.
+Wages for which a credit is taken shall not also be eligible under the ERZTC zone credit.
 Each taxpayer's share of the credit shall not exceed \$50,000 per fiscal year.
 Taxpayers may apply up to June 30 following the tax year during which the R&D occurred and a determination will be made by the Commissioner no later than September 30.
-The unused portion of any R&D credit shall be available to apply to the Business Enterprise Tax.
+While this is not a cascading tax credit, the unused portion of any R&D credit shall be available to apply to the Business Enterprise Tax.
 Any R&D credit used against either tax is included herein.
-The first \$1,000,000 in credits were awarded in September 2008, the second \$1,000,000 in credits were awarded in September 2010.
+The first \$1,000,000 in credits were awarded in September 2008.
+Starting in FY14, the maximum amount to be issued is now \$2,000,000 each year.